Moeinich/mMain/README.md

 **This is a new try at doing an account builder for Pow.
 The goal is to have fully functional multi-skill training.**
 **You really shouldnt run this**

+**Things to note:**
+Let pow close level up messages.
+Please have these items on ur account:
+- 1600 sardines
+-

 **Progressive:**
 - [X] Do a proper timer to switch between tasks
 - [ ] Make skills work with skill switching.
 (In progress)